rlancer/super-share/README.md

 ## Enable alerts on a file

-Simply edit the description in Drive to include the text *#SSALERT* and the owner of the file will receive an email when the file is viewed
+Simply edit the description field of the file in Drive to include the text *#SSALERT* and the owner will receive an email from themselves when the file is viewed
+Emails include the IP address and User Agent of the viewer

 ## Run the App Locally